Laukika998/Expense_Tracker/README.md

 # Expense_Tracker
- Implemented real-time Data Structure searching, sorting algorithm comparisons, quizzes, and interactive array manipulations.
+Designed an Expense Tracker REST API using Spring Boot, facilitating seamless expense management.
 Developed functionalities for adding expenses, retrieving all expenses for a specific day, and generating detailed expense reports for a given date.